cozy-labs/cozy-light/README.md

 * cozy-labs/cozy-light-domains: link a domain name to a static app.
 * cozy-labs/cozy-light-githook: reinstall an app when a commit occurs on the Github repository.

-*Ideas*

-* updates: add a plugin that manages application and/or platform updating.
-* sync: add sync capabilities with a remote Cozy (great for a desktop usage).

 # Configuration